klehmann/domino-jna/README.md

 Here are some of the things that we plan to do:

 * write [blog entries](http://blog.mindoo.com) explaining the API internals
-* add more API methods, e.g. an API to write MIME items
+* add more API methods, e.g. for new DQL features of Domino 11 and 12
 * write more testcases
 * add more syntactical sugar, hide complexity